 The Autonomous Provinces in Denmark

-When talking about moving to Denmark is of course mostly associated with Denmark itself, i.e. Jutland, Zealand, Funen, and the surrounding islands in the North and the Baltic Sea.
-However, there are two autonomous provinces which belong to Denmark as well: the Faroe Islands and Greenland.
-A move to Denmark’s provinces gets you in touch with a completely different environment, culture, and language, not to mention a rather frosty climate.
+The notion of moving to Denmark is of course mostly associated with Denmark itself, i.e. Jutland, Zealand, Funen, and the other surrounding islands.
+However, two autonomous provinces belong to Denmark as well: the Faroe Islands and Greenland.
+A move to either of Denmark’s provinces gets you in touch with a completely different environment, culture, and language – not to mention a rather frosty climate.

 The Faroe Islands

-Expats on their way to the Faroe Islands should expect to travel another two hours by plane from Copenhagen.
-The 18 mountainous islands, located in the North Atlantic Ocean are the right place to enjoy dramatic landscapes, wild oceans, and peaceful mountains.
-The Faroe Islands offer you almost 1,300km of coastline.
+The Faroe Islands, inhabited by just short of 50,000 people, lie a two hour plane ride northwest from Copenhagen.
+The 18 mountainous islands, located between the North Atlantic Ocean and the Norwegian Sea, boast dramatic landscapes, peaceful mountains, and wild oceans along 1,100 kilometers of coastline.
 Moreover, you are never more than five kilometers away from the ocean.
 The largest town of the archipelago is Tórshavn, the capital of the Faroes, with almost 20,000 inhabitants.

-A move to Denmark’s Faroe Islands will also introduce you to a nation descending directly from the Vikings.
-Faroese, the language of the locals, derives directly from the Old West Norse language spoken in the Middle Ages.
-It was declared the official language of the archipelago in the twentieth century and is used in all matters of life.
+A move to Denmark’s Faroe Islands will also introduce you to a nation directly descendent from the Vikings.
+Faroese, the local language, derives directly from the Old Norse spoken in the Middle Ages.
 Other Scandinavian languages, such as Danish, Icelandic, Norwegian, and Swedish are spoken as well.
-However, expats moving to Denmark’s autonomous provinces need not fear!
+However, expats moving to Denmark’s autonomous provinces need not worry.
 Many Faroese have a good grasp of the English language as well.

 However, to the surprise of many, green mountains and beautiful wildflowers are found in Greenland as well, next to various fjords and hot springs.
 The flora and fauna of this enormous island is indeed breathtaking.
 Upon moving to Denmark’s northernmost province, you may encounter such wildlife as whales, seals, polar bears, and reindeer.